equinor/radix-public-site/public-site/docs/src/guides/build-and-deploy/index.md

 Components `foo` and `bar` are configured with different directories for their Docker files.
 We assume that an active deployment already exist, created from a `build-deploy` pipeline that built and deployed images named `foo:tag1` and `bar:tag1` for the `foo` and `bar` components respectively.

 The application developer performs the following actions:
-- A new file, `/foo/images/header.jpg`, is pushed to the repository:
+1. Pushes a new file, `/foo/images/header.jpg`, to the repository:
     - A new `build-deploy` pipeline is created by the Github webook.
     - Radix compares the commit ID received from the webhook with the commit ID of the current deployment, and detects that directory `/foo/images` has changed.
-This directory is a child of `/foo`, the directory where the Docker file for component `foo` is located.
+This directory is a child of `/foo`, the path to the Docker file for component `foo`.
     - A new image, `foo:tag2`, is built for the `foo` component.
-    - The `bar` component is unchanged, and Radix will *reuse* image `bar:tag1` from the current active deployment.
+    - The `bar` component is unchanged, and Radix will reuse image `bar:tag1` from the current active deployment.
-    - Once the build step is completed, the pipeline creates a new deployment where `foo` is configured to run the new `foo:tag2` image, and `bar` is configured to run the reused `bar:tag1` image.
+    - Once the build step is completed, the pipeline creates a new deployment where `foo` is configured to run the newly built `foo:tag2` image, and `bar` is configured to run the `bar:tag1` image from the previous deployment.
-- The `/bar/README.md` file is updated
+1. The `/bar/README.md` file is updated.
     - A new `build-deploy` job is created by the Github webhook.
-    - Radix detects that the `/bar` directory has changed, the  is the `src` of the `bar` component.
-Radix will therefore build a new image, `bar:tag3`, for this component, and *reuse* the image `foo:tag2` for the unchanged `foo` component.
+    - Radix detects that the `/bar` directory has changed, the path to the Docker file for component `bar`.
+    - A new image, `bar:tag3`, is built for the `bar` component.
+    - The `foo` component is unchanged, and Radix will reuse image `foo:tag2`.
+    - The new deployment is configured to run image `foo:tag2` for the `foo` component, and `bar:tag3` for the `bar` component.
-1. The `/CHANGE_LOG.md` is updated, and a new `build-deploy` pipeline is triggered.
-Radix detects that the `/` (root) directory has changed.
-This directory is not within the `src` directory structure of any components, and Radix will abort the pipeline with status `Stopped no changes`.
+1. The `/CHANGE_LOG.md` is updated.
+    - A new `build-deploy` pipeline is triggered.
+    - Radix detects that the `/` (root) directory has changed.
+This directory is not equal to, or a child of the path to the Docker files for any components.
+    - Radix aborts the pipeline with status `Stopped no changes`.
-1. Files `/foo/main.js` and `/bar/main.js` are updated, and a new `build-deploy` pipeline is triggered.
-Radix detects that directories `/foo` and `/bar` have changed, and builds new images, `foo:tag4` and `bar:tag4`, for both components.
-The new deployment is configured to use image `foo:tag4` for `foo` and `bar:tag4` for `bar`.
+1. Files `/foo/main.js` and `/bar/main.js` are updated.
+    - A new `build-deploy` pipeline is triggered.
+    - Radix detects that directories `/foo` and `/bar` have changed, matching the path to the Docker files for both components.
+    - New images, `foo:tag4` and `bar:tag4`, are built for the components.
+    - The new deployment is configured to run image `foo:tag4` for the `foo` component, and `bar:tag4` for the `bar` component.
-1. The `radixconfig.yaml` is updated, and a new `build-deploy` pipeline is triggered.
-Radix detects that the `/` (root) directory has changed.
-Even though this directory does not match the `src` of any components, Radix detects that `radixconfig.yaml` was modified and will therefore build new images, `foo:tag5` and `bar:tag5`, for both components.
-The new deployment is configured to use image `foo:tag5` for `foo` and `bar:tag5` for `bar`.
+1. The `radixconfig.yaml` is updated
+    - A new `build-deploy` pipeline is triggered.
+    - Radix detects that the `/` (root) directory has changed.
+This directory does not match the path to the Docker files for any components, but Radix detects that `radixconfig.yaml` is modified.
+    - New images, `foo:tag5` and `bar:tag5`, are built for the components.
+    - The new deployment is configured to run image `foo:tag5` for the `foo` component, and `bar:tag5` for the `bar` component.
 1. The developer updates the value for build secret `SECRET1`.
-Later, the `/CHANGE_LOG.md` is updated, and a new `build-deploy` pipeline is triggered.
-Radix detects that the `/` (root) directory has changed, which does match the `src` of any components, but since build secrets have changed since last deployment, Radix builds new images, `foo:tag6` and `bar:tag6`, for both components.
-The new deployment is configured to use image `foo:tag6` for `foo` and `bar:tag6` for `bar`.
+    - At a later time, the `/CHANGE_LOG.md` is updated, and a new `build-deploy` pipeline is triggered.
+    - Radix detects that the `/` (root) directory has changed, This directory does not match the path to the Docker files for any components, but Radix detects that `build secrets` have changed since last deployment.
+    - New images, `foo:tag6` and `bar:tag6`, are built for the components.
+    - The new deployment is configured to run image `foo:tag6` for the `foo` component, and `bar:tag6` for the `bar` component.

 The build change detection described in the previous example would not have worked had the Docker files been placed in the same directory, e.g. `/` (root).
-In the next example, both components have `src` set to `.` (root).
-Any change will always match, or be a child of `src`, and Radix will therefore always build both components.
+In the next example, the Docker file path for both components is `/` (root).
+Any change will always match, or be a child of `/`, and Radix will therefore always build both components.

 ``` directory-structure
 ├── foo/